RonLek/EleNA/README.md

 ### Back-end Logic

 - The backend computes the paths using two algorithms - Dijkstra and A* algorithm.
+- The shortest path is the taken

 The final path returned is the best of the two for the given elevation data.
+- Assuming the user will select points around Amherst, the map has been centered around Amherst.
+A new "graph.p" file has to be updated if the desired location is different.

+### The Tech stack
+Our Tech stack has two components : Front End and Back End as shown in the figure below:

+## Architecture

+This web application is designed in a Model-View-Controller (MVC) architecture with the following components:

+- `Elena/abstraction/abstraction.py` - Model
+- `Elena/control/control.py` and `Elena/control/algorithms` - Controller
+ - `Elena/home/templates/home.html` - View

+## Evaluation

+### Usability
+- We tried to implement a simple layout and that's intuitive to understand and interact with.
+- All the required information is provided in a clear and concise manner.
+The design and UI is comprehensive and pleasing to the eye.
+-
+### Understandability
+- Comprehensive comments have been added to improve Readability of code.
+- Effective naming conventions have been used for variables, functions and classes.
+- Functions and classes were used wherever possible to ensure Single Responsibility Principle.
+-
+### Accessibility
+- We used popping and contrasting color for easier visibility.

+### Design Principles

 ### Testing